xmlsquad/xml-authoring-project/README.md

 ## Ensure the tools are installed

-* Run `composer update` to ensure that all the tools are installed.
+* Run `composer install` to ensure that all the tools are installed.

 Now, you should be able to work on the Xml files.